ROCm/rccl/tools/rccl_replayer/README.md

 ## Introduction

-Replayer is a tool designed to analyze and replay collective logs obtained from RCCL (Rocm Collective Communications Library) runs.
-It helps detecting faulty group calls and skips them during the replay process.
-By analyzing the collected logs, Replayer assists in identifying potential issues in collective communication patterns, enabling you to optimize and improve the performance of your MPI-based applications.
+Replayer is a dubugging tool designed to analyze and replay collective logs obtained from RCCL (ROCm Communication Collectives Library) runs.
+It can be a useful tool when trying to recreate problem situations (without as much setup), or as a user-directed utility to run collectives (by crafting their own 'logfile').

 ## Features

-- Collects and aggregates collective logs from RCCL runs.
+- Parses and validates collective logs from RCCL runs.
 - Detects missing/faulty group calls and provides report.
 - Replays collective calls based on the recorded data.
-- Allows skipping of faulty group calls during replay.
+- Skips faulty group calls during replay.
 - Supports various MPI ranks and GPU configurations.
 - Supports multi-node environment.